Pregnancy Checklist: A Month-By-Month Guide For Expecting Moms

 Your due date is calculated from the first day of your last period, which means that during weeks one through four of pregnancy, you may not even know you’re pregnant!

-There’s not much that you need to do during this month.
+There’s nothing on the pregnancy checklist that you need to do during this month.
 If you’re actively trying to get pregnant or think you might be, start on the list we mentioned above!

 Month Two (Weeks 5-8)